matortheeternal/merge-plugins/README.md

 ### (4) register a username
 Go to the General Tab and enter a username in the username text box.
 Click "Check" to verify the username is available.
 Once you have a username that's available, click "Register".
 This username is put on reports submitted to the backend.
 A username is required if you want to submit reports on plugins you've merged.

+## Contact
+If you're looking for support or want to contribute, join the [Modding Tools discord server](https://discord.gg/GUfRdpT).

+You can view project progress and user stories on the [trello board](https://trello.com/b/2NjpXIBZ/mator-smash).

 ## Credits
 * **xEdit**: used for interfacing with Bethesda plugin files.  xEdit was designed by zilav, hlp, Sharlikran and ElminsterAU
 * **superobject**: used for handling json.